AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

  * **Language intelligence**
    * Issues (*Note:* needs an `asconfig.json` file to work)

- * **Tasks** -  *NOTE:* Limited support for using Nova's Clean/Build/Run for AIR Desktop apps.
-Looking into mobile, and web (maybe with Ruffle too at some point)
+ * **Tasks** -  *NOTE:* Limited support for using Nova's Clean/Build/Run for AIR Desktop and Mobile apps.
+Also, handles ANEs.
+Still looking into mobile, and web (maybe with Ruffle too at some point)

- * **Exporting AIR Packages** - *NOTE:* Currently, limited to desktop/extendedDesktop AIR builds
+ * **Exporting AIR Packages** - *NOTE:* Currently, limited to desktop/extendedDesktop AIR builds.

 ## Notes

 The LSP used to gather issues is [BowlerHatLLC/vscode-as3mxml](https://github.com/BowlerHatLLC/vscode-as3mxml) V1.20.1.
-V1.20.1.

 Started setting up LSP using the [How to use the ActionScript and MXML language server with Sublime Text](https://github.com/BowlerHatLLC/vscode-as3mxml/wiki/How-to-use-the-ActionScript-and-MXML-language-server-with-Sublime-Text) from the repo's Wiki.